-This is something that I personally do and it helps me not only stay productive but also get a good night’s rest.
+This is something that I do and it helps me not only stay productive but also get a good night’s rest.
 Setting a sleep schedule is very important if you want to maintain high-quality sleep.
 In addition to higher quality, you will also fall asleep a lot faster when you hit the pillow.

 Setting an alarm for bedtime is something that doesn’t sound very appealing or adult, but, it can drastically help with sleep quality.
 It also stops those times when you get angry or frustrated because you wish you had fallen asleep earlier the night before.
 If this sounds like you, then try setting a bedtime alarm.

 Maintaining the sleep schedule throughout the week is also very important, and this doesn’t mean you can skip out weekends.
 Many of us will have a work wake-up and bedtime but will change it to something easier at the weekend.
-This is actually not great for your sleep quality and can make things a lot harder for you when you have to rise on that Monday morning.
+This is not great for your sleep quality and can make things a lot harder for you when you have to rise on that Monday morning.
 This situation is similar to jet-lag, where your body is not used to the changing time zones.

 You may want to read more about Insomnia: The Explanation, Causes and Treatments.